 We saw another lactation consultant who specialized in working with moms and babies with ties, got some new nipple shields and the reassurance that things would get better as our tiny newborn grew.

 It always seems that the struggles of having a new baby will last forever, but they don’t.

-Eventually, I was able to stop supplementing with my pumped milk.
+Eventually, I was able to stop supplementing with my pumped milk (for pumps, I’ve loved my Spectra the second time around, you can read more about the S1 and S2 versions here).
 Then, one day, we were able to start nursing without a shield, with no pain!
 It was glorious.

 I finally understood why all those moms at our local La Leche meetings loved breastfeeding.

 No more bottles to lug around or sanitize.
 No more getting up in the middle of the night to warm a bottle.

 I finally got it.